xx-labs/7th_estate/README.md

 and submit their decision securely online.
 They know that their input is significant because of the limited sample size.
-They also know that it will be counted correctly, because the security is superior to that of conventional automated election systems.
+They also know that it will be counted correctly, because the security is far superior to that of conventional election systems.
 In fact, observers can verify that those creating and mailing the paper ballots cannot influence selection, manipulate outcomes, or link responses to addresses.
-Vote-buying, an unsolved problem in all other current non-polling- place balloting, is effectively solved by decoy ballots.
+Vote-buying, an unsolved problem in all other current non-polling-place balloting, is effectively solved by *decoy ballots*.
 Economic incentives can be provided to those casting ballots without any possible linkage to their response.

 The needed supplies are readily available and have already been